VSKANDHAN/Automatic-Bell-System/README.md

   https://www.instagram.com/_._vsk_._/
   https://www.linkedin.com/in/kandhan-vs-570455214/
   kandhanvsk@gmail.com
-  And to know more about me catch me here
+  And to Explore more about me visit
   https://kandhanvs.site/#Home